-A Dungeons & Dragons adventure, Vecna Lives!, has the PCs run through a dungeon playing high-level pregenerated heroes... who are promptly slaughtered by the godlike villain, whereupon the players' own low-level characters pick up the adventure.
+Vecna Lives! has the PCs run through a dungeon playing high-level pregenerated heroes... who are promptly slaughtered by the godlike villain, whereupon the players' own low-level characters pick up the adventure.

-Likewise, in the adventure Death Triumphant, the conclusion of the Grim Harvest trilogy, the party of heroes manage to infiltrate Azalin's castle with the intention of stopping him from using the energy of thousands of souls harvested throughout the trilogy to unseal the can he was stuck in.
+In the adventure Death Triumphant, the conclusion of the Grim Harvest trilogy, the party of heroes manage to infiltrate Azalin's castle with the intention of stopping him from using the energy of thousands of souls harvested throughout the trilogy to unseal the can he was stuck in.
 As it turns out, they don't quite make it in time.
 The flavor text is meant to suggest that everybody's dead.
 However, it turns out that the unleashed energy has turned the party, along with everybody else in a twenty-mile radius, into various forms of the undead.
-Which does technically make them dead, mind you, but...

 The Tomb Of Horrors has illusions and traps galore, but the most insidious of these (serious spoilers) is the false tomb.
 The players find a trinket that acts as a powerful holy weapon against a false Acererak, and when the fake's defeated the room and, indeed, the entire tomb itself seems to collapse.
 It's all an illusion.
 The text of the adventure states that if the PCs panic and leave the tomb that the DM should end the session.